 Even though XIV is not leveraged, you also do not want to hold the ETN for extended periods.
 By design, these ETFs/ETNs are rebalanced daily, that means the holdings differ day-to-day.
 Again, that means TVIX and XIV only provide returns corresponding to the one-day performance of their underlying.
 Similar to TVIX, if vol starts ramping and the markets remain in a high volatility environment, XIV could start to trend lower.
 Since volatility remained low in 2017, XIV has been on a tear.
 Here’s a look at the XIV’s daily chart:

 When volatility remains low and trends for an extended period, XIV benefits and that’s how some traders banked last year.

-Final Thoughts: Although the short vol trade has been working, it could eventually come to an end.
+Although the short volatility trade has been working, it could eventually come to an end.
 However, that doesn’t mean you can’t trade volatility.
 In fact, you might consider TVIX in times of high volatility and XIV in times of low volatility.
-With these two ETNs, you could play both sides and increase your trading opportunities.
+As you continue learning how to trade volatility index, keep researching these two ETNs.
+You could play both sides and increase your trading opportunities.